erez111/vagrant-devkit/README.md

 - Vagrant box is READY for download at: https://app.vagrantup.com/erez111/boxes/devkit

-## How to use it (also for Vagrant "advanced")

 ### Tip
-It is a good practice to work with virtual machine hierarchy of with Vagrant. erez111/devkit can be a base machine for our use case
+It is a good practice to work with virtual machine hierarchy of with Vagrant. erez111/devkit can be a base machine for our use case.